GiuseppeGq20/ipersonica/elaborato/smallPerturbance.md

 # Equation of motion

-## Nondimensionalising of the equation of motion in the limit of samll perturbance
+## Non-dimensional equations of motion in the limit of small perturbance

-For the reference quantity to non-dimensionalize the EOF we the jump in the thermo-fluiddynamic quantities past the shock-wave and we can then ignore al the therms of orde $\tau^2$ or grater while keeping the terms proportional to any power of $K=M_{\infty}\tau$, that is the *hypersonic symilarity parameter*, if we carry out the procedure for the euler equation we get:
+For the reference quantity to non-dimensionalize the EOF we use the jump in the thermofluid dynamic quantities past the shock-wave, and we can then ignore all the therms of order $\tau^2$ or grater while keeping the terms proportional to any power of $K=M_{\infty}\tau$, that is the *hypersonic similarity parameter*, if we carry out the procedure for the Euler equation we get:
 $$
 \begin{aligned}
 &\frac{\partial \rho}{\partial x} +